-To register, a transferable $200 deposit is required to hold your spot.
-This amount is non-refundable; however, up until 60 days before departure, it can be transferred to a different tour.
-A final payment is due 60 days before departure and you will receive a prompt email from us a week or two in advance.
+To register, a non-refundable $200 deposit is required to hold your spot.
+A final payment is due 60 days before departure and is non-refundable once paid.
+You will receive a prompt email from us a week or two in advance.

 An email with critical information on flight arrangements will be sent soon after registration, as well as important steps to take in the months before your trip.
 Please do not buy your airline tickets until you review the Flight Arrangements email.